virtual-labs/exp-sinusoidal-pwm-control-iitd/experiment/procedure.md

 a) Circuit formulation:
 <br>

-1. Connect the appropriate component to its position by connecting wires.<br>
+1. Select the correct “box” where selected component is required to be placed to form the single-phase bridge inverter.<br>
 2. Repeat the above process for all the components.

 b) Operating the circuit: